 All of those Reasons for return will vary by brand and industry.
 The national survey across all industries reveals that fit is the main reason that tremendous customers return a product, with sixty-five per cent of shoppers citing this point for their buy returns.

-Product information not suiting the product caused thirty-nine per cent of shoppers to return products, and thirty-three percent said they returned items because they looked unique in person.
+Product information not suiting the product caused thirty-nine per cent of shoppers to return products, and 33 % said they returned items because they looked unique in person.
 There is also the issue of customers purchasing with the intent of returning.

 Across all customers, thirty-five per cent are over-ordering when purchasing online.
 However, the rate is even higher among younger customers.

-Among millennials, forty-three percent purchase intends to return items, and for Gen Z, this goes even higher to forty-six per cent.
-This behavior varies by brand and industry.
+Among millennials, 53 % of purchasers intend to return items, and for Gen Z, this goes even higher to forty-six per cent.
+This behaviour varies by brand and industry.

 Besides that, It isn’t likely that customers buying household goods or items like coffee will place orders with returns in mind.
-This behavior is extreme in the fashion brands, with sixty-six percent of customers saying they ordered more products than they intended to have.
+This behaviour is extreme in fashion brands, with 66 % of customers saying they ordered more products than they intended to have.

 12 Best Practices for Your Online Refunds and Returns